 All Collections Page views and visitor numbers for the Systematics Collections Data portal are maintained or increase Achieved.
-New Zealand Flax Collection 2-week turnaround for 100% of weaving material orders 30 orders, 100% achieved.
+New Zealand Flax Collection 2-week turnaround for 100% of weaving material orders 17 orders of 180 plants in total, 100% achieved.
 Weaving resource Facebook page numbers increase Achieved.
-Allan Herbarium (CHR) 2-week response time for 90% of loan requests 14 requests, 92% achieved. >6000 new specimens accessioned Achieved: 8,028 specimens accessioned.
-New Zealand Arthropod Collection (NZAC) 2-week response time for 90% of loan requests 17 requests, 94% achieved. >7000 specimens accessioned per year Achieved.
+Allan Herbarium (CHR) 2-week response time for 90% of loan requests Achieved. >6000 new specimens accessioned Achieved: 6,782 specimens accessioned.
+New Zealand Arthropod Collection (NZAC) 2-week response time for 90% of loan requests 84%: not achieved. >7000 specimens accessioned per year 4,980 specimens accessioned: not achieved.
 CHR and NZAC The NZ Threat Classification System uses new taxonomic information Achieved: ongoing.
-New Zealand Fungarium (PDD) 2-week response time for 90% of loan requests 11 requests, 91% achieved. >500 new specimens accessioned Achieved: 1,323 new specimens were accessioned.
-International Collection of Microorganisms from Plants (ICMP) 2-week response time for 90% of orders 88 orders, 100% achieved. >300 new cultures accessioned Partially achieved: 299 cultures were accessioned.
+New Zealand Fungarium (PDD) 2-week response time for 90% of loan requests No longer a KPI under the new MBIE contract. >500 new specimens accessioned Achieved: 979 new specimens were accessioned.
+International Collection of Microorganisms from Plants (ICMP) 2-week response time for 90% of orders 165 orders, 100% achieved. >300 new cultures accessioned Achieved: 486 cultures were accessioned.
 PDD and ICMP Google Scholar and GenBank citation numbers are maintained or increase Achieved.
+197 research publications used ICMP cultures in their work and 55 used PDD specimens in their work.
+The number of publicly available sequences in GenBank increased by 668 over both PDD and ICMP.